smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 - `requestRandomWords()`: Takes your specified parameters and submits the request to the VRF coordinator contract.

 - `fulfillRandomWords()`: Receives random values and stores them with your contract.

-- `withdraw()`: A function you can use to withdraw LINK from your contract and send it to the specified address.

 > 🚧 Security Considerations
 >